 There are numerous tools one can use to map out the risks at public events.
-One of the most used tools is the RAMP analysis: a modelling technique that’s helps to define the crowd dynamics as crowds approach, circulate on-site and depart from the site.
+One of the most used tools is the RAMP analysis: a modelling technique that helps to define the crowd dynamics as crowds approach, circulate, and depart from the site.

-The acronym RAMP stands for Routes, Areas, Movement and Profile.
-These are the four main factors that you need to get good grip at, to be able to understand the risks that may evolve at your event.
-In essence, the RAMP analysis is your first image of what you expect to happen.
+The acronym RAMP stands for Routes, Areas, Movement, and Profile.
+These are the four main factors that you need to get to grips with to be able to understand the risks that may evolve at your event.
+In essence, the RAMP analysis is your first preview of what you expect to happen.

-First, you map out the routes towards, around and leaving a site are specified.
+First, you map out the routes towards, around, and leaving the site.
 Drawing these out on a site map provides a clear overview of crowd flows around the location.
-It is important to distinguish the routes that will be uses for every phase of your event.
-This makes it possible to make a visual indicating of how busy a route is at a particular location and/or time.
+It is important to distinguish the routes that will be used for every phase of your event.
+This makes it possible to create a visual indication of how busy a route is at a particular location and/or time.

-There might be a big transport hub close to the site which will result in a big flow of people coming from and going to that particular direction.
-Will cross flows appear that could potentially hinder the crowd?
+There might be a big transport hub close to the site which will result in a big flow of people to and from that direction.
+Will cross-flows appear that could potentially hinder the crowd?

 A RAMP analysis uses color coding for communicating the severity of crowd risks.
-A route that has limited capacity may be colored orange, while a route that has dangerous capacity shortage should be colored red.
+A route that has limited capacity may be colored orange, while a route that has a dangerous capacity shortage should be colored red.
 This color coding allows its’ user to immediately see where and in which phases dangerous situations could occur.
-Moreover, these colors are universally known which allows people from every language to understand its’ meaning.
+These colors are universally understood, which allows people to get their meaning regardless of what language they speak.

-Once the routes are established, it is essential to look at the areas to which these routes take people.
+Once the routes are established, it is essential to look at the areas that these routes take people.
 What areas are available at your event site?
 There might be different themes and stages at the event.
 Calculating the capacity of these areas helps prevent overcrowding.
-If a major artist is performing on the main stage it is reasonably foreseeable that the majority of your visitors will move into that area.
-Does that area have space to comfortable fit all those people?
+If a major artist is performing on the main stage, it is foreseeable that the majority of your visitors will move into that area.
+Does that area have space to comfortably fit all those people?